What Is a Housing Bubble, and Are We in One?

 Canada experienced one of its worst housing crashes, particularly in cities like Toronto, where home prices surged to unsustainable levels throughout the late 1980s.
 Speculative buying, easy credit, and economic optimism overheated the market.

-When the Bank of Canada tried to curb inflation that was more than 6%, growth in GDP plunged, and unemployment rose.
+When the Bank of Canada sought to curb inflation that was more than 6%, GDP growth plunged, and unemployment rose.

-Interest rates spiked to almost 14%, causing affordability to collapse and demand to dry up almost overnight, causing property prices to plummet.
+Interest rates spiked to nearly 14%, collapsing affordability, and demand dried up almost overnight, causing property prices to plummet.
 Consumer confidence fell, fewer people bought homes, and spending declined, further depressing the economy.
-An elevated national deficit, a weakening Canadian dollar, and a recession in the US further contributed to Canada’s economic turmoil, and home prices suffered double-digit declines.
+An elevated national deficit, a weakening Canadian dollar, and a US recession further contributed to Canada’s economic turmoil, and home prices declined by double digits.

-Many homeowners found themselves unable to afford mortgage payments or sell their homes without incurring massive losses.
+Many homeowners found themselves unable to afford their mortgage payments or to sell their homes without incurring significant losses.
 The downturn was severe, and prices took nearly a decade to recover.
 This period marks one of the worst recessions since the Great Depression and one of the most significant housing bubbles to burst in Canadian history.

 2007-2009

-During the global financial crisis, Canada’s housing market faced some turbulence but avoided the catastrophic collapse that occurred in the US housing market.
+During the global financial crisis, Canada’s housing market experienced turbulence but avoided the catastrophic collapse seen in the US housing market.
 Thanks to stricter lending regulations, Canada didn’t experience the same level of mortgage fallout.
 However, home prices softened as economic uncertainty and job losses reduced buyer confidence.

 In response, the Bank of Canada cut interest rates, making borrowing cheaper and preventing a deeper downturn.
-By 2009, the market had already started to recover, and in many regions, home prices were starting to climb again, setting the stage for future affordability challenges.
+By 2009, the market had begun to recover, and in many regions, home prices were rising again, setting the stage for future affordability challenges.

 2017-2019

-Canada’s housing market caught the attention of policymakers as home prices and sales hit record levels.
-Concerned about overheating and speculative investments, measures like foreign buyer taxes, stricter borrowing rules, and the stress test were introduced to curb excessive borrowing.
+Canada’s housing market caught policymakers’ attention as home prices and sales reached record levels.
+Concerned about overheating and speculative investments, policymakers introduced measures such as foreign-buyer taxes, stricter lending rules, and stress tests to curb excessive borrowing.
 These interventions slowed price growth, and some markets saw temporary declines.
 However, demand remained strong, and low interest rates continued to support the market and high home values.

 Present